USA Banner

 What's New

-• On September 16, 2024, FTA announced approximately $300 million in Fiscal Year 2024 project selections to 18 projects in 14 states to improve and expand ferry service in communities across the country to help people connect to jobs and opportunity.
+• On April 6, 2026, FTA announced $657 million is available for Fiscal Year 2026 funding to improve and expand ferry service in communities across the country to help people connect to jobs and opportunity.
+View the notice of funding opportunity.

 Overview